 CoMet 2.0 consists of two parts, which will be conducted in the Arctic and in the Tropics, where the largest boreal and tropical wetlands are located.
-The Arctic campaign will take place in Canada or Alaska in August 2022.
-In the following spring, the Tropic campaign is planned to be run in Brazil.
+The Arctic campaign will take place in Canada from August to mid-September 2022.
+In spring of one of the following years, the Tropic campaign is planned to be run in Brazil.

 The payload of the CoMet mission will be extended with the integration of the new MAMAP2D instrument.
 This 2-dimensional imaging spectrometer system measures CO2 and CH4.
 It is the successor instrument of MAMAP which was flown on the Cessna 207 during CoMet.
 Including these measurements on the same platform with the other remote sensing (CHARM-F, mini-DOAS) and in situ (JIG, JAS) instruments facilitates further synergies for data analysis.
 Furthermore, the core payload will be complemented by a quantum cascade laser spectrometer to measure ethane (C2H6), a tracer for emissions from oil and gas emissions.

 Beyond the scientific goals, those activities will continue the preparation of the validation activities of the German-French climate mission MERLIN.